Training is athlete specific

 With a doctorate in physiology from Glasgow University, Barry Fudge has built much of his formidable reputation in researching the benefits of altitude training in terms of its ability to facilitate world class performance.
 He beckons me towards the famed altitude chamber in the laboratory where his painstaking support and research is conducted, pointing out the difference between the two sets of equipment on offer to those privileged enough to have access.
 "The machine on your left utilises altitude to assist athletes in their rehabilitation from injury", he explains, "whereas the one on your right is used to simulate the type of work we do in training camp and is very much to enhance world class performance".
 Dr Fudge commenced his love affair with altitude in 2004 and his next visit to support Mo Farah and company is pencilled in for October 25th with a return date of December 5th cast in a tablet of stone to ensure athletes can return for the European Cross event in time.
 After spending Christmas with his young family, he will return to Kenya on January 8th and the trip to East Africa will be complemented by a further two trips to Font Romeu in France, over four weeks next spring and a longer stint in the summer of 2013 prior the anticipation of Mo attempting to retain his world 5,000m title in Moscow next August (which he did).

 The man who has been based in Loughborough for the past seven years points over to an elongated treadmill in the middle of the lab where some of our finest have had their VO2 max periodically tested.
 "The way I've been able to assist Mo is multi-faceted", he tells me.
-"Its much more than just the periodic trips to altitude and the organisation of altitude exposure.
-The physiological testing utilises the kind of treadmills which you see here but critically involves blood testing so we can see if athletes have been working at the correct intensity and critically whether they are recovering adequately from the work which the coaches set them".
+"It is much more than just the periodic trips to altitude and the organisation of altitude exposure.
+The physiological testing utilises the kind of treadmills which you see here but critically involves blood testing, so we can see if athletes have been working at the correct intensity and critically whether they are recovering adequately from the work which the coaches set them".
 He is keen to emphasise that as well as being reactive, much of his support role includes "proactive competition planning and periodisation".

 Why Mo got it right in London